Black Box Work Extraction and Composite Hypothesis Testing

-We remark that incoherently conditioned thermal operations clearly contain thermal operations, while this is a subset of the class called conditioned thermal operations introduced in Ref.~\cite{Narasimhachar2017resource}, in which all measurements are allowed to be performed.
+We remark that this class clearly contains thermal operations, while this is a subset of the class called conditioned thermal operations introduced in Ref.~\cite{Narasimhachar2017resource}, in which all measurements are allowed to be performed.